johanglarsson/code-examples/java/spring-jpa-service/README.md

 ## Docker

-Docker image can be created in two ways. both using layering to improve performance.
+Docker image can be created in two ways.
+Both are using layering to improve performance.

-* Manually:
-  docker build -f src/main/docker/Dockerfile -t mytest:v1 .
+* Manually using multistage build: docker build -f src/main/docker/Dockerfile -t spring-jpa-service:v1 .

 * Using build-pack
   mvn spring-boot:build-image